Names in the mix: a list of potential Conservative leadership contenders

-OTTAWA - The Conservative leadership race will begin Jan.
-13, with the party now having set the entry rules.
+OTTAWA - The Conservative leadership race has begun and the deadline to register as a candidate and meet the first round of requirements is Feb.
+27.

-Here is a list of people, in alphabetical order, who are considering making a run.
+Here is a list of the people, in alphabetical order, who are mulling over making a bid.

 — Bryan Brulotte: businessman and one-time Progressive Conservative candidate from Chelsea, Que.